How to Replace Blown Headlights

 The importance of well-functioning, clean bulbs and headlamps really can’t be underestimated.
-A burnt-out bulb can lead to a hefty fine or, worse, a collision.
+A burnt-out bulb or headlight in disrepair can lead to a hefty fine or, worse, a collision.

 While it’s not always immediately obvious when a headlight blows, poor visibility and light signals from other road users are pretty firm indicators that your bulbs might not be operating correctly.

-It’s a good idea to check your bulbs at least once a week so that you don’t get caught out in the dark.
-If you need to, ask a friend or partner to check the lights for you while you switch them on and off, and between full and dipped beams (though it’s best to do this in the daytime so you don’t hurt their eyes!).
+It’s a good idea to check your bulbs weekly or before a long journey so that you don’t get caught out in the dark.
+If you need to, ask a friend or partner to check your automotive lighting for you while you switch them on and off, and between full and dipped beams (though it’s best to do this in the daytime so you don’t hurt their eyes!).

 If your bulb has blown, it’s time to replace it — let’s find out how.